Biography

 Antal Zalai was born in Budapest in a poor family of Roma ethnicity.
 His father, grandfather and great-grandfather were also musicians.
 When he was twelve, Hollywood superstar Monica Bellucci introduced him at the UNESCO gala in Paris, which was broadcast live on RAI.
 A year later, he played for Isaac Stern, who predicted a bright future for the young violinist.
 In the same year, Zalai played with conductor Paavo Järvi at a classical gala, on Swedish television.
 At the age of 15, he gained international recognition by performing Bartók's Violin Concerto No. 1 at the Great Hall of the Franz Liszt Academy of Music as part of the concert celebrating the 80th birthday of Lord Yehudi Menuhin.
 Menuhin was also present there, and performed, too; he referred to Zalai as one of the most wonderful young violinists he had ever met.

+At 18, he made his first recording, appearing on an album with Tibor Varga, János Starker, and György Sebők.
 He completed his musical studies in Brussels, Belgium.
 His instrument is a 1733 Stradivarius which decades ago used to be the famous violinist & MDR Sinfonieorchester concertmaster, György Garay's concert violin.